bhdouglass/clickable/README.md

 * `clickable kill` - Kills a running process (specified by the config).
 Using this you can relaunch your app.
 * `clickable clean` - Cleans out the build dir
 * `clickable build` - Builds the project using the specified template, build dir, and build commands
-* `clickable click_build` - Takes the built files and compiles them into a click package (you can find it in the build dir)
+* `clickable click-build` - Takes the built files and compiles them into a click package (you can find it in the build dir)
 * `clickable install` - Takes a built click package and installs it on a device
 * `clickable launch` - Launches the app on a device
+* `clickable setup-lxd` - Setup an lxd container for building in
 * `clickable <custom command>` - Runs a custom command specified in the "scripts" config
 * `clickable <custom command> --device` - Runs a custom command specified in the "scripts" config on the device

 You can combine the commands together like `clickable build click_build install launch`

+## LXD Container Building

+Clickable supports building in a lxd container.
+In order to use them you first need to setup a container using `clickable setup-lxd` (once for each target architecture).
+This requires that you have `usdk-target` command installed.
+If you have the Ubuntu SDK IDE installed you should already have this command.
+If you are on a non-ubuntu distro, a prebuilt binary is included in this repo.

+## Chroot Building

+Clickable supports the legacy chroots for building apps.
+In order to use them just specify `"chroot": true` in your clickable.json.
+This requires that you already have a chroot setup (via `click chroot create...`).

 ## Templates